xma711/notebook/statistics/central_limit_theorem/README.md

 Interestingly, this distribution for sum or average is kinda independent from the single observation's distribution, and it turns out to be following a normal distribution!

-The paramers for this normal distribution (let's say the mean; but similar for sum) are:
+The parameters for this normal distribution (let's say the mean; but similar for sum) are:
 	mean is the average of the N throws.
 	variance is the single observation's variance divided by N.